 How to test your grilled pork back ribs for doneness

-So now the ribs have been cooking with the smoldering apple wood and its time to test for doneness.
+So now the ribs have been cooking with the smoldering apple wood for 4 long hours and its time to test for doneness.
 There are 3 ways to test for doneness.

 - Appearance – The rack of ribs will have noticeably shrunk lengthwise.
 And some of the meat will have pulled back from the bone.
 The color will be a nice mahogany brown as the spices and brown sugar will have caramelized.